ahx/openapi_first/README.md

 [![Join the chat at https://gitter.im/openapi_first/community](https://badges.gitter.im/openapi_first/community.svg)](https://gitter.im/openapi_first/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 OpenapiFirst helps to implement HTTP APIs based on an [OpenAPI](https://www.openapis.org/) API description.
+It supports OpenAPI 3.0 and 3.1.

 It provides these Rack middlewares:

 - [`OpenapiFirst::RequestValidation`](#request-validation) – Validates the request against the API description and returns 400 if the request is invalid.
 - [`OpenapiFirst::ResponseValidation`](#response-validation) Validates the response and raises an exception if the response body is invalid.
 - [`OpenapiFirst::Router`](#openapifirstrouter) – This internal middleware is added automatically when using request/response validation.
 It adds the OpenAPI operation for the current request to the Rack env.

+Using Request and Response validation together ensures that your implementation follows exactly the API description.
+This enables you to use the API description as a single source of truth for your API, reason about details and use various tooling.

 ## Request Validation